mnswdhw/PFSL/README.md

 <details>
  <summary><b>Setting 4: A large number of data samples</b></summary>
-<p> To run all the algorithms for setting 4 argument --setting setting4 has
+<p> Here, all clients have large number of samples.
+This experiment was done with three different image classification datasets:
-to be added.
+MNIST, FMNIST, and CIFAR-10.
+To run all the algorithms for setting 4 argument --setting setting4 has to be added.
 Rest of the arguments can be selected as per choice.

 * `python PFSL_Setting124.py –disable dp --dataset[dataset] --setting setting4 --pretrained --model resnet18 -c 5`